Tokunaga-X/Project-Modify-agent/README.md

 ## Acknowledgments

 - Built with Node.js and Express
-- Powered by OpenAI's GPT models
+- Powered by xAI Grok
 - Error handling with custom middleware